1. What is the application process for admission to the BIC program?

 2. Is the BIC a major?

 No, the BIC is a program of study that meets the majority of students' general studies requirements.
-BIC courses work with any major at the University.
+BIC courses work with most majors at the University.

 3. Does the BIC require more hours or tuition than general studies courses?